 Successful breeding season from which Ayanda was raised.
 First Egg laid: 6-9 May / Second Egg: unconfirmed.
 Hatching of first egg: 19-21 June / second egg: unconfirmed.
 Eaglet fledged 27th September and left territory 23rd December.
 A new nest was built and used this year, the nest is situated on the eastern ridge.

-This is the year when Emoyeni disappeared in April.
+This is the year when the female Emoyeni disappeared in April.
 We noticed a new and young female Black Eagle in the garden and didn’t observe a confirmed sighting of Emoyeni after we noticed the new female.
 The new female got the name Makatsa, which means an unexpected surprise.
 The Eagles did not breed this year.
+On 9 January the top half of the bottom nest, located next to the waterfall washed away in a heal storm.

 Egg laying took place on 11 and 15 April.
 Hatching was problematic happening on 29 and 30 May only one day apart.
 One chick disappeared overnight.
 Fledged on 15 September and left the area on 13 December.